adjust/dev-docs/docs/unity/reference/AdjustConfig/setup.md

 :::::{function} setEventFailureDelegate (eventFailureDelegate)
 :noindex:

-Sets up a success callback to trigger a function when the SDK records an event.
+Sets up a callback to trigger a function when the SDK fails to record an event.

 ```{code-block} cs
 :name: unity-setEventFailureDelegate-invocation